 New York City has a hundred-year-old law that forbids people from possessing gardening tools in a public park.
 The ordinance also prohibits the ‘abuse’ of any plant (including trees) in parks, which is loosely-defined but includes harvesting the products of food-bearing plants.
 Picking a publicly grown apple could get you 6 months in prison or a fine up to $15,000.
 Naturally, this state of affairs has raised some eyebrows.
+So hence the inventive floating food forest came to life.

 Visual artist Mary Mattingly found the law somewhat restrictive for a city where, according to city council, food deserts have caused food insecurity for 1.4 million people.
 In 2009, concerned with food security in an era of environmental uncertainty and fledgling community, Mattingly designed and debuted the Waterpod, a floating sculpture made from reclaimed material that doubled as a self-sufficient habitat.